 You have data in Redis, but now you need to search it using some basic criteria.
-The solution is to add a secondary index.
+The general solution is to add a secondary index.
 So you create some sets, reference the data, and gg wp no re.

 I needed the access tokens to be indexed by subject ID and client ID, as a user can revoke access tokens by these criteria.
 I created/updated a sorted set keyed on this data when an access token was created.
 The TTL of these sorted sets could have been set to the client's access token lifetime and slid as needed.
 However, the lifetime can technically be altered and I desired to have the data snapshot as the access tokens are issued.
 So, a TTL of the maximum allowed access token lifetime sufficed.
-How did I keep the sorted sets synchronized with the actual access token TTLs?
+Then how did I keep the sorted sets synchronized with the actual access token TTLs?

 Sorted sets are Redis sets that also have a weight.
 Weight can be used in several useful operations.
 Remember the topical operation,